RONEW2J/RONEW2J/README.md

 ### 🚀 About Me

-- 🎓 2nd-year Computer Science student at SDU University
+- 🎓 3rd-year Infromation Systems student at SDU University
 - 💻 Focused on **Backend Development** (Java, Spring Boot, Django)
 - ☁️ Hands-on experience with **Docker**, **CI/CD**, **Google Cloud**, and **ELK Stack**
 - 🌐 Background in **network engineering** and system automation